subuser-security/subuser/README.md

 ------------------------

 * Application startup time is significantly slowed

-* Running X11 programs through ssh on a local machine is just weird

 * Certain things involving sharing of data between applications, like the clipboard in `vim`, just won't work.